 An escape plan is important for the safety of you and your family in case of a fire.
 It’s a diagram of your home.
 But a plan is is not enough alone.
 The plan must be practiced by everyone.

-An important point is to NEVER go back once you get outside. do not go back to rescue your valuables, a pet or even it is your brother or sister.
-Many people have died going back into a burning after escaping from a burning building.
-Wait for the firefighters and tell them who is still missing.
+It is important to NEVER go back into the home once you get outside.
+Do not go back to rescue your valuables, or even your pet.
+Many people have gotten seriously or fatally injured going back after escaping from a burning building.
+Wait for the firefighters and let them know if there is anyone still inside.
+You may also wish to obtain a window sticker for your home which will let firefighters know in advance if there are pets inside, in case your home catches fire while you’re away.

 Safety Before A Fire